 “Mendability is pleased to receive Behavioral Health Care Accreditation from The Joint Commission, the premier health care quality improvement and accrediting body in the nation,” added Rich Bohne, CEO of Mendability.
 “Staff from across the organization continue to work together to develop and implement approaches and strategies that have the potential to improve care for those in our community.”

 The Joint Commission’s behavioral health care standards are developed in consultation with health care experts and providers, quality improvement measurement experts, and individuals and their families.
 The standards are informed by scientific literature and expert consensus to help organizations measure, assess and improve performance.

 Mendability is the inventor of Sensory Enrichment Therapy for autism.
-Sensory Enrichment Therapy is a scientifically driven treatment that uses sensory experiences to enable the brain to overcome the symptoms of autism.
-Mendability is a low-cost, structured treatment protocol that parents and caregivers can administer at home without the use of medications.
+Sensory Enrichment Therapy is an evidence-based, clinically-validated therapy to promote brain plasticity and make living with autism simpler and more comfortable.
+It involves sensorimotor exercises that stimulate concurrently two or more senses such as olfactory, tactile, visual, balance, motor systems, etc. Mendability is a low-cost, structured protocol that parents and caregivers can administer at home without the use of medications.
 For more information, please visit www.mendability.com, or call 1 (888) 579-7002.

 About The Joint Commission: